lyokha/vim-publish-helper/README.md

 About
 -----

-Vim plugin publish\_helper provides two basic commands MakeHtmlCodeHighlight and MakeTexCodeHighlight to produce HTML or TeX code respectively from the contents of the current buffer or a part of the current buffer (in Visual mode).
-The generated code opens up in a new window and contains color tags that cite colors from the original buffer according to the current vim color scheme or a color scheme declared by variable g:PhColorscheme.
+Vim plugin *publish\_helper* provides two basic commands *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* to produce HTML or TeX code respectively from the contents of the current buffer or a part of the current buffer (in Visual mode).
+The generated code opens up in a new window and contains color tags that cite colors from the original buffer according to the current vim color scheme or a color scheme declared by variable *g:PhColorscheme*.

-The distribution of the plugin is shipped with a haskell program vimhl.hs that may act as a filter for a great format conversion tool pandoc enabling it to make use of vim's internal syntax highlighting engine when converting formats to HTML or TeX.
+The distribution of the plugin is shipped with a haskell program *vimhl.hs* that may act as a filter for a great format conversion tool *pandoc* enabling it to make use of vim's internal syntax highlighting engine when converting formats to HTML or TeX.